Solving Schr\"{o}dinger Equation Using Tensor Neural Network: Introduction

 where $T_{ij}$ denotes the exchange operator for different position of electrons

 Such coercive conditions restrict the selection of the trial function set and always generate extra computational work.

-To overcome the first difficulty, the good performances of the artificial neural network (NN) solving high-dimensional PDEs had received a lot of attentions \cite{weinan2020machine,yu2018deep,raissi2019physics,han2017overcoming}.
-These type of methods provides a possible way to solve many useful high-dimensional PDEs from physics, chemistry, biology, engineers and so on \cite{raissi2019physics,chen2022deepks,wen2022deep,daneker2022systems}.
-Naturally, many fully-connected NN (FNN) based methods are applied to solve Schr\"{o}dinger equation by approxiamting wave-funtion via FNN architecture.
+To overcome the first difficulty, the good performances of the artificial neural network (NN) solving high-dimensional partial differential equations (PDEs) had received a lot of attentions \cite{weinan2020machine,yu2018deep,han2017overcoming,raissi2019physics}.
+These type of methods provides a possible way to solve many useful high-dimensional PDEs from physics, chemistry, biology, engineers and so on \cite{daneker2022systems, han2019solving,raissi2019physics}.
+Naturally, many fully-connected NN (FNN) based methods are applied to solve Schr\"{o}dinger equation by approximating wave function via FNN architecture.
 Among these applications, due to the universal approximation property \cite{hornik1989multilayer,hornik1990universal}, FNN can always provide a sufficient trial function set of wave function within the tolerable number of parameters.
 But neither the high-dimensional FNN itself nor the corresponding energy integration of FNN is easy to implement direct quadrature scheme.
-Therefore, Monte-Carlo method is always adopted to do these high-dimensional integrations.
-Monte-Carlo method is a inspiring idea to bypass the CoD and can be naturally combine with stochastic gradient descent method \cite{yu2018deep}, but in exchange for the extra uncertainty in the whole algorithm process.
-For the bottleneck task such as solving the Schr\"{o}dinger equation, some complicated sampling methods need to be considered \cite{han2019solving}.
+Therefore, Monte-Carlo method is always adopted to do these high-dimensional integration.
+Monte-Carlo method is an inspiring idea to bypass the CoD and can be naturally combined with stochastic gradient descent method \cite{yu2018deep}, but in exchange for the extra uncertainty in the whole algorithm process.
+For the bottleneck task such as solving the Schr\"{o}dinger equation, some necessary sampling methods need to be considered \cite{han2019solving}.

 To overcome the second difficulty, Slater determinant structure \cite{slater1930note} is the most widely used way to ensure the anti-symmetry property.
 There are many methodologies developed based on this structure such as Hartree-Fock (HF) based methods \cite{roothaan1960self,pople1954self}.
-Recently, there are lots of attempts that combine the Slater determinant with the artificial neural network \cite{hermann2020deep,pfau2020ab,han2019solving}.
+Recently, there are lots of attempts that combine the Slater determinant with the artificial neural network \cite{han2019solving,hermann2020deep,pfau2020ab}.
 In these studies, the NN is constructed with a Slater determinant-like part which ensure the all elements in trial function set satisfy the anti-symmetry property.
-But this extra part will geneate additional number of nodes of the NN, and give rise to considerable computational complexity in the forward and backward propagation.
+This extra part will generate additional number of nodes of the NN, and give rise to computational complexity in the forward and backward propagation.